Hendra virus infection

 Prevention

-- isolate sick horses early while awaiting test results, and
+• separate sick horses from others while awaiting test results

 Preventing human infection